How to Buy Bitcoin In Europe

 Europe boasts of the leading crypto ecosystem outside the USA.
 There are many crypto providers where you can buy and sell Bitcoin.
 Let's differentiate them and see which provides the best avenue to purchase Bitcoin.

-Brokers offer multiple asset classes, including stocks, EFTs, and Forex.
+Brokers: Brokers offer multiple asset classes, including stocks, EFTs, and Forex.
 Bitcoin is a major, non-traditional alternative asset listed on many brokers.
 Besides buying and selling, brokers offer other trading instruments involving Bitcoin, such as Bitcoin futures and margin trading.
-Therefore, brokers are best suited for investors who may want more than crypto, lower fees, and advanced trading instruments.
+Therefore, brokers are best suited for investors who may want more than cryptocurrencies, lower fees, and advanced trading instruments.

 World-leading brokers you can use to easily sign up and purchase Bitcoin include Naga, Etoro, and Plus500.
 You've different payment options on this platform ranging from SEPA to Paypal.

-These are online platforms to buy, sell and store Bitcoin.
+Global Exchanges: These are online platforms to buy, sell and store Bitcoin.
 Users have to fund their accounts either in fiat currencies or with cryptocurrencies.
 This will then be used to exchange for Bitcoin with popular trading pairs, including BTC/EUR, BTC/ETH and BTC/USDT.
 After purchase, you can decide to send your Bitcoin to a wallet for secure storage or sell it after some time.

 These exchanges are reputable and best suited for various trading pairs.